alchemyplatform/alchemy-sdk-js/README.md

 - Some fields omitted in the REST response are included in the SDK response in order to return an `Nft` object.
 - Some fields in the SDK's `Nft` object are named differently than the REST response.

+## Alchemy Portfolio API

+The [Alchemy Portfolio APIs](https://www.alchemy.com/docs/reference/portfolio-apis) include everything you need to build a view of a user’s assets: fungibles, NFTs, and their transactions.

+Methods on the `PortfolioNamespace` can be accessed via `alchemy.portfolio`.
+To use the methods, you must include your team's auth token in the `authToken` field of `AlchemySettings` when instantiating the SDK.
+The auth token can be found on the Alchemy Dashboard.

+Methods include:

+- `getTokensByWallet()`: Fetches fungible tokens (native and ERC-20) for multiple wallet addresses and networks.
+- `getTokenBalancesByWallet()`: Fetches fungible tokens (native and ERC-20) for multiple wallet addresses and networks.
+- `getNftsByWallet()`: Fetches NFTs for multiple wallet addresses and networks.
+- `getNftCollectionsByWallet()`: Fetches NFT collections (contracts) for multiple wallet addresses and networks.
+- `getTransactionsByWallet()`: Fetches all historical transactions (internal & external) for multiple wallet addresses and networks.

 ## Alchemy Notify

 The [Alchemy Notify API](https://docs.alchemy.com/reference/notify-api-quickstart) helps developers set up webhooks in their apps.
 The namespace provides methods to programmatically create, read, update, and delete your webhooks along with typings for the different webhooks.
 To learn more about Webhooks, please refer to the [Alchemy documentation](https://docs.alchemy.com/reference/notify-api-quickstart#what-are-webhooks).